patriciogonzalezvivo/libopz/README.md

 # Roadmap

-- [ ] Finish reverse engineering all the telemetry data
+- [ ] Finish reverse engineering all the telemetry data.
+For it I'm going through the process of cloning all the functionality of the official companion app into a terminal only version.
-- [ ] Finish the terminal clone of the companion app
+- [ ] Finish the terminal clone of the companion app (Linux/MacOS/Windows)
     - [x] Main screen
     - [x] Pages
     - [x] Tempo